BadGraphixD/EviliteOldPrototype/README.md

 + New name
 + Better save/load system
 + Better code structure
-+ More focus on NPSc
++ More focus on NPCs
 + Aimed to have modding support

 ### Project Info